afterhill/IHeartLogs/en/AppendixA.md

 ###Open Source

-There are almost too many open source systems to mention, but here are a few of them: o Kafka is the “log as a service” project that is the inspiration for much of this book. o BookKeeper and Hedwig comprise another open source “log as a service.”
-They seem to be more targeted at data system internals than at event data. o Akka is an actor framework for Scala.
+There are almost too many open source systems to mention, but here are a few of them:
+- Kafka is the “log as a service” project that is the inspiration for much of this book.
+- BookKeeper and Hedwig comprise another open source “log as a service.”
+They seem to be more targeted at data system internals than at event data.
+- Akka is an actor framework for Scala.
 It has a module for persistence that provides persistence and journaling.
-(There is even a Kafka plugin for persistence.) o Samza is a stream processing framework we are working on at LinkedIn.
-It uses many of the ideas in this book, and integrates with Kafka as the underlying log. o Storm is a popular stream processing framework that integrates well with Kafka. o Spark Streaming is a stream processing framework that is part of Spark. o Summingbird is a layer on top of Storm or Hadoop that provides a convenient computing abstraction.
+(There is even a Kafka plugin for persistence.)
+- Samza is a stream processing framework we are working on at LinkedIn.
+It uses many of the ideas in this book, and integrates with Kafka as the underlying log.
+- Storm is a popular stream processing framework that integrates well with Kafka.
+- Spark Streaming is a stream processing framework that is part of Spark.
+- Summingbird is a layer on top of Storm or Hadoop that provides a convenient computing abstraction.